Skip to main content

 call = ToolCall(tool_server="email-env", tool_name="send_email", parameters={...})

-result = await environment.call_tool(call.tool_server, call.tool_name, call.parameters)
+result = environment.call_tool(call.tool_server, call.tool_name, call.parameters)

 context.record_tool_call(call, result)